prolic/HumusAmqp/docs/articles/rpc.rst

 Using the JSON RPC client
 -------------------------

-As an excercise, let's send two requests to our JSON RPC server and see what results we get:
+As an exercise, let's send two requests to our JSON RPC server and see what results we get:

 .. code-block:: php